Vampiro/slash-command-proxy/README.md

 ### Automatic deployment

-A [GitHub Action](.github/workflows/ci.yml) has been set up to deploy to Heroku with each change to the `master` branch.
+This application automatically deploys to Vercel on every push to the `master` branch.

 ## License